sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - Modulatable

   * :mod_rate
-    - doc:
+    - doc: Number of times per second that the note switches between the two notes.
     - default: 1
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :mod_rate__slide
     - doc: